Factors That Do Not Increase Breast Cancer Risk

 While animal studies can lay the groundwork for research in people, we need human studies to draw conclusions for people.

-All data presented within this section of the website come from studies of people.
+All the data you see in this section of the website come from human studies.

 Finding information on risk factors

-Susan G. Komen® has up-to-date information on many established, probable and possible risk factors for breast cancer (and information on many factors not related to risk).
+Susan G. Komen® has up-to-date information on many established, probable and possible risk factors for breast cancer.
+Komen also has information on many factors not related to risk.

-Other organizations conduct research and/or prepare detailed summary reports of research on factors shown to have a link (or no link) to breast cancer and other types of cancer, including:
+Other health organizations conduct research and/or prepare detailed summary reports of research on certain factors shown to have a link (or no link) to breast cancer and other types of cancer, including:

 - International Agency for Research on Cancer (IARC)